photoprism/photoprism-docs/docs/getting-started/troubleshooting/browsers.md

 Problems with the user interface can be caused by a bug or an incompatible browser:

-- Some [features are not supported](https://caniuse.com/) by non-standard browsers, as well as nightly, test, and unofficial versions
+- Some [features may not be supported](https://caniuse.com/) by non-standard browsers, as well as nightly, test, and unofficial versions
 - In particular, not [all video formats](https://caniuse.com/?search=video%20format) can be [played with every browser](https://github.com/photoprism/photoprism/issues/707)

 !!! tldr ""